-Upon first glance the CONFIG.TXT file looks intimidating but is pretty self explanatory, and easy to use.
-The below screen is as it appears directly off a PRICOM Design supplied microSD Card, downloaded off our website, or from the included CD.
-If for some reason you neglect to put the CONFIG.TXT file onto your SD Card this is the
+Upon first glance the CONFIG.TXT file looks intimidating, but is pretty self explanatory, and easy to use.
+The below screen shots are exactly as they appear directly off a PRICOM Design supplied micro SD Card, downloaded off our website, or from the included CD.